bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

-Bazel also makes it easy to automate _other_ kinds tasks: for example, code generating a thrift schema, [generating an Xcode project](https://github.com/pinterest/xchammer), or [pushing a docker container](https://github.com/bazelbuild/rules_docker).
+Bazel also makes it easy to automate _other_ kinds tasks: for example, code generating a thrift schema, [generating an Xcode project](https://github.com/pinterest/xchammer), or [pushing a Docker container](https://github.com/bazelbuild/rules_docker).
 [Starlark](#Starkark) (Bazel's built-in, deterministic, Python-like programming language) allows developers to implement custom build logic.
 For developers this means better